 Albuquerque, New Mexico Grades K-4 (eventually K-5)

 Building off of the success of the Native American Community Academy (NACA) middle and high schools, in the Fall of 2016, we will be launching the inaugural NACA Elementary school beginning with kindergarten and first grades.
 The curriculum will be rigorous, engaging, and relate to students' identities and communities in a relevant way.

 It is the Mission of the Kha’p’o Community School to nurture our children through education that embodies Kha’p’o Owingeh culture, language and values that is academically challenging and enjoyable.
 Working together as a community we enable them to be proficient Tewa and English speakers, support their physical and emotional well-being, encourage their critical thinking and imagination, and inspire their love of learning.

 DEAP opened in Fall 2015 offering grades 6 and 7.
 They anticipate adding a grade each year until it is a functioning Grades 6-12 school.

 DEAP honors the history and legacy of Dził Ditł'ooí by consciously balancing the needs of the land with the needs of the people through Dine’ culture revitalization, community action and empowerment, service learning, experiential learning based in Agriculture education, a wellness and perseverance philosophy, and career and college prep focus.

-The Six Directions Indigenous School, approved in 2015 to open it's doors in 2016, is committed to culturally relevant indigenous education and interdisciplinary project-based learning to develop critically conscious students who are engaged in their communities, demonstrate holistic wellbeing, and have a personal plan for succeeding in post-secondary opportunities.
-Its six priorities include: rigorous academics, language, purpose and power, community, culture, and holistic wellbeing.
+The Six Directions Indigenous School, through a commitment to culturally relevant indigenous education and interdisciplinary project-based learning, will develop critically conscious students who are engaged in their communities, demonstrate holistic well-being, and have a personal plan for succeeding in post-secondary opportunities.
+SDIS opened in the fall of 2016.